smart-data-models/dataModel.S4BLDG/Transformer/doc/spec_FR.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     transformerVectorGroup:
-      description: 'Property.
-List of the possible vector groups for the transformer from which that required may be set.
+      description: 'List of the possible vector groups for the transformer from which that required may be set.
 Values in the enumeration list follow a standard international code where the first letter describes how the primary windings are connected, the second letter describes how the secondary windings are connected, and the numbers describe the rotation of voltages and currents from the primary to the secondary side in multiples of 30 degrees.
 D: means that the windings are delta-connected.
 Y: means that the windings are star-connected.
 Z: means that the windings are zig-zag connected (a special start-connected providing low reactance of the transformer).
-The connectivity is only relevant for three-phase transformers.'
+The connectivity is only relevant for three-phase transformers'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `Transformer`.
+      description: It must be equal to `Transformer`
       enum:
         - Transformer
       type: string